OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

  - DevOps
 ---

-Octopus Deploy is well known for its ability to easily automate the deployment of Microsoft technologies.
-Though those are our roots, we also support deployments to Java, Docker, and Kubernetes.
 In this post, I walk through how to build and deploy a Java-based web application that uses a MySQL backend database.

 ## Setting up the build server